 HM Queen Elizabeth II today knighted former Secretary-General of the Commonwealth, Don McKinnon, as Knight Grand Cross of the Royal Victorian Order in recognition of his 2000-2008 (two terms) “outstanding” service as Secretary-General.
 Today is Commonwealth Day, a fitting day for his knighting.

 Sir Don McKinnon was also New Zealand’s longest serving Minister for Foreign Affairs and Trade and Deputy Prime Minister of New Zealand.
 He is also a member of the Order of New Zealand and McKinnon’s wife and two sons attended today’s ceremony with the Queen.
 Following the ceremony the new Knight and the Queen talked for a half hour; discussing not only the Commonwealth, but horses and cattle too.

 Current New Zealand Prime Minister John Key has congratulated the new Sir Don McKinnon on his knighthood.Filed under British Royals

-Tagged Commonwealth Day, Commonwealth of Nations, Elizabeth II of the United Kingdom, Knighthood, New Zealand, Royal Orders, Sir Donald McKinnon.
+Tagged Commonwealth Day, Commonwealth of Nations, Elizabeth II of the United Kingdom, Knighthood, New Zealand, Orders, Royal Victorian Order, Sir Donald McKinnon.